OleVoss/spotifystats/README.md

 - [ ] Cluster maps
   - [ ] Genres
   - [ ] Artists
+- [ ] Skips.
+Which songs/artists have been skippen the most?
+After how many plays?
 - [ ] Sessions
   - [ ] How long
   - [ ] Correlation Session <-> Genre